jomanor/Data-Science-Portfolio/README.md

 <img align="left" width="220" height="180" src="https://github.com/jomanor/Data-Science-Portfolio/blob/main/Images/TitanicIm.jpg"> **[Titanic - Machine Learning from Disaster](https://github.com/jomanor/Data-Science-Portfolio/tree/main/Python/Kaggle%20Competitions/Titanic%20Competition)**

 In this project, the goal is to predict which passengers survived the Titanic disaster using machine learning models.
 The model used is a Random Forest Classifier, achieving 80% accuracy.
 Extensive fine-tuning was performed to optimize hyperparameters and avoid overfitting, ensuring a balanced model performance.
-This project is part of the well-known Kaggle Titanic competition and demonstrates how to handle missing data, feature engineering, and model optimization for classification tasks.
+This project is part of the Kaggle Titanic competition and demonstrates how to handle missing data, feature engineering, and model optimization for classification tasks.

 ##